When Einstein Met Tagore: A Remarkable Meeting of Minds on the Edge of Science and Spirituality

-Collision and convergence in Truth and Beauty at the intersection of science and spirituality.
+Collision and convergence in Truth and Beauty.

 The following excerpt from one of Einstein and Tagore’s conversations dances between previously examined definitions of science, beauty, consciousness, and philosophy in a masterful meditation on the most fundamental questions of human existence.